Inexpensive for a pool set

 A day trip to the water park with a couple of kids in tow can easily top $100, so we love that you can buy the Intex 12ft x 30in Metal Frame Pool Set and get a summer’s worth of entertainment for around the same price.
 This durable above-ground pool is a solid investment, especially if you’re looking for ways to coax the kids into being active under the summer sun.

-- Product Name 12ft x 30in Metal Frame Pool Set Filter Pump
+- Product Name Metal Frame Pool with Filter Pump

 - Product Brand Intex